Rubella and pregnancy

 Rubella can be a serious threat to your pregnancy, especially during the first and second trimesters.
 Having rubella during pregnancy increases the risk of:

 - Congenital rubella syndrome (CRS) – This is a condition that happens when a mother passes rubella to her baby during pregnancy.
-It may cause a baby to be born with one or more birth defects, including heart problems, vision problems, hearing problems, intellectual disability, bone problems, growth problems, and liver and spleen damage.
+It may cause a baby to be born with one or more birth defects, including heart problems, microcephaly, vision problems, hearing problems, intellectual disability, bone problems, growth problems, and liver and spleen damage.

 - Miscarriage – This is when a baby dies in the womb before 20 weeks of pregnancy.